-Last fall, Natasha performed Azucena in a concert performance of Il Trovatore at the Liederkranz Foundation in New York and received a standing ovation.
-This performance followed her appearance with the Mercury Orchestra where she was the vocal soloist in Prokofiev’s cantata Alexander Nevsky for mezzo soprano, chorus, and orchestra. (“In the heart wrenching ‘The Field of the Dead’…her oboe-like voice reached out [to the audience].”)
-In March she performed at Opera America’s Scorca Hall with soprano Olga Zhuravel Maselli in a duo concert entitled “Romance and Beauty of the Spring.”
-After the Giacomini Gala she was in Italy to coach and present masterclasses in Russian at the Accademia di Belle Arti di Firenze in conjunction with the Maggio Musicale Fiorentino.
-This summer, in addition to the Franchi Gala she presented a song recital in New York City with soprano Zoya Gramagin and pianist/composer Natalia Medvedovskaya.
-Natasha was also was in the Finals of the Altamura international voice competition in NYC this fall.
-In addition to a Giacomini gala again for her this time in Italia the coming season, she will perform with Maestro Daniel Oren in Salerno.
-The following season she will make her debut at La Fenice in Venice in a new production.
-She is on hold for Marina in a new Boris in Tokyo in several seasons.
-Amneris awaits her…
+Last year Natasha performed Azucena in a concert performance of Il Trovatore at the Liederkranz Foundation and received a standing ovation.
+This performance followed her appearance with the Mercury Orchestra as soloist in Prokofiev’s Alexander Nevsky for mezzo, chorus, and orchestra. (“In the heart wrenching ‘The Field of the Dead’…her oboe-like voice reached out [to the audience].”)
+Last March she performed at Opera America’s Scorca Hall with soprano Olga Zhuravel Maselli in a concert entitled “Romance and Beauty of the Spring.”
+After the Giacomini Gala she was in Italy presenting master classes in Russian at the Accademia di Belle Arte di Firenze and has just returned from presenting a second round of classes there.
+Last summer, in addition to the Franchi Gala, she presented a song recital in NYC with soprano Zoya Gramagin and pianist/composer Natalia Medvedovskaya.
+Next season (2018-19) she performs her first Verdi Requiem with the National Chorale conducted by Dr. Everett McCorvey at David Geffen Hall, Lincoln Center.
+She is on hold for Santuzza for her debut at La Fenice (Venice) in a new production and is on hold for the same role with Opera Connecticut in the 2019-20 season.
+She also is on hold for Marina in a new Boris Godunov in Tokyo in 2020-21.